isomerpages/moe-yishuninnovajc/index.md

       button: View More
       url: /contact-us/echa/
   - infobar:
-      title: Youth Day
-      description: Mon 3 Jul 2023 is a scheduled school holiday for Youth Day.
-The college will be closed for Staff Learning Day for our Executive and Administrative staff (EAS).
-      subtitle: announcement
-  - infobar:
       title: Yishun Innova Junior College
       subtitle: Welcome to
       description: '<div style="text-align: center;"><iframe width="560" height="315"